xcheng85/sim-vk-rend/README.md

 A small bank of values writable via the API and accessible in shaders.
 Push constants allow the application to set values used in shaders without creating buffers or modifying and binding descriptor sets for each update.

+From a shader perspective, push constant are similar to a uniform buffer

 ### update push constant

+1. VkPipelineLayoutCreateInfo's two fields: pushConstantRangeCount & pPushConstantRanges

-vkCmdPushConstants
+2. update push constant: vkCmdPushConstants

-### Specialization Constants VS push constant
+### Specialization Constants vs push constant
+Specialization Constants: massage upon shaders push constant: a descriptor set -less uniform data pass-in.

 specialization constants: are set before pipeline creation meaning these values are known during shader compilation,

 push constant: update at runtime (after shader compilation)